Vectreal/vectreal-core/README.md

 Join our Discord community for support, announcements, and discussions about the future of 3D web content.

 ## License

+GNU Affero General Public License

+Please refer to the LICENSE file in the package root for licensing information.

 ## Contact